 - An audible beep tone repeated at regular intervals during the course of the call.

 Using recordings as legal evidence

 One of the top uses of telephone recorders in business is to deter or protect against lawsuits.
-To do this the consent laws must be observed particular to the state called from and called to.
-Due to interpretation and exceptions particular to individual states the safest course of action is to get consent from both parties by giving verbal notification at the beginning of the call or having an audible beep tone.
+To do this the consent laws must be observed particularly to the state called from and called to.
+Due to interpretation and exceptions particular to individual states, the safest course of action is to get consent from both parties by giving verbal notification at the beginning of the call or having an audible beep tone.

 It is highly recommended you seek assistance from your legal adviser.
 This is only a brief overview of general state laws and not intended as legal counsel.